mrvgao/LineChanger/README.md

 # LineChanger
 ===========
 ## What's this?
-A Vim Plugin written by Python that could added four new command in Vim to Change line easily.
+A Vim Plugin written by Python that could be added four new command in Vim to Change line easily.

-Notice: These Commands all are be Surpputed in the "Insert Mode" and "Nore Mode"
+Notice: These Commands all are be Supported in the "Insert Mode" and "Noremal Mode"

 ## What's Include?
 1. &lt;C-j> *move* the line down.: Ctrl-j